orestropi/a3-Experiment/README.md

 Link to website, hosted on glitch: https://a3experiment.glitch.me/

-Description: This was a appliction using d3.js and html in the front-end and node.js, express.js, and mongoose in the back-end.
+This application used d3.js and html in the front-end and node.js, express.js, and mongoose in the back-end.
 We utilized html to create the survey and transition between different graphs that were made using d3.
-During the survey, the plots were each marked with 2 dots, signifying which parts of the chart we want to compare.
-The data is collected during the survey and sent to the server when the survey is submitted.
-After the data is sent to the server using a POST request we parsed the data and put it in a mongoDB server.
-Then we used their db tools to convert it into a csv file that allowed us to analyze the results using the bootstrapped log2 error distribution used by Cleveland and McGill.
-As well as a graph with normal error.
+During the survey, the plots were each marked with 2 dots, signifying which parts of the chart we wanted to compare.
+The data was collected during the survey and sent to the server when the survey was submitted.
+After the data was sent to the server using a POST request, we parsed the data and put it in a mongoDB server.
+Then, we used mongoose's db tools to convert it into a csv file so as to analyze the results using both the bootstrapped log2 error distribution used by Cleveland and McGill and a graph with normal error.

 Experiment Results In Order of Performance
 ===